sorcerykid/rocketlib/README.txt

    MapBlock( blob, is_preview, get_checksum )
    Parses the mapblock data and calculates the associated checksum.
-For efficiency, the nodemeta list and the node list are not parsed automatically, but they can be obtained using the corresponding methods.
+For efficiency, the nodemeta map and the node list are not parsed automatically, but they can be obtained using the corresponding methods.

     * blob is the raw mapblock data obtained from "data" field of the "blocks" table